gitter-badger/sms-tools/README.md

 ### Models GUI

 The basic sound analysis/synthesis functions, or models, are in the directory `smst/models` and there is a graphical interface and individual example functions in `smst/ui/models`.
-To execute the models GUI type:
+To execute the models GUI type the following command.
+Note that is has been installed via pip.

 ```
-sms-tools$ python models_gui.py
+sms-tools$ smst-ui-models
 ```

 ### Transformations GUI